-Augmented reality (AR) has the potential to change marketing in the long term.
-Not only can brands reach their target groups better with AR, they can also create unique experiences that stand out from conventional approaches.
+Augmented Reality (AR) has the potential to Marketing change in the long term.
+Brands can not only reach their target groups better with AR, but also create unique experiences that stand out from conventional approaches.
 Successful AR campaigns rely on creativity, technology and a clear strategy.
 But which campaigns have set the bar particularly high and what can companies learn from them?

 In this article, we take a look at some of the most impressive AR marketing campaigns, analyze their success factors and provide tips for your own implementation.